 I have a persistent drive for autonomy.
 It basically means that my brain interprets most demands as threats, causing a fight or flight reaction.
 Sometimes the demands don’t even need to be direct demands.
 I’ve also had bad reactions to suggestions, tips, recommendations… Anything that might make my brain believe that somebody thinks I should do something.
 It’s not the easiest or most fun thing to live with, and has cost me at least one friendship.

-I need to constantly find ways to trick my brain into believing that what I’m doing is my choice, even if it’s something that needs to be done whether I like it or not.
+I need to constantly find ways to trick my brain into believing that what I’m doing is my choice.
+Even if it’s something that simply needs to be done.

 In the past few years, I’ve begun to realize that most advice out in the world is not designed for someone like me.
 Things that generally motivate, encourage, or remind people to do what they need to do, may simply produce one response in my brain: NO.

-Since I’m currently trying to lead a healthier lifestyle again, I’ll use advice/tips on fitness and healthier eating as an example here of what does not work for me.
+After several failed attempts, I’m currently trying to lead a healthier lifestyle again.
+Because of this, I’ll use advice/tips on fitness and healthier eating as an example here of what does not work for me.

 Clear plans and schedules

-This one pains me because I love organizing a neat plan.
+This one pains me the most because I love organizing a neat plan.
 The problem is, every time I write down a plan or a schedule, it becomes a demand.
-I’ve made dozens of plans and schedules over the course of my life, whether to do with hobbies, exercise, or any kind of an extracurricular goal.
+I’ve made dozens of plans and schedules in my life, whether to do with hobbies, exercise, or any kind of an extracurricular goal.
 They have all failed.
+I couldn’t even finish a film festival I’d planned, and I love films.
 I’ve kept optimistically trying because so many successful people talk about the importance of planning ahead and having clear tangible goals, all clearly marked down somewhere.

 Accountability

-Ah.
 For most people, it’s recommended to tell someone about your goal, or having perhaps an accountability buddy or a group all striving towards a similar goal.
 Yeah.
 That hasn’t worked for me either.
-The moment I’ve told someone (usually a friend) about how I’m doing or planning on doing this or that, it’s become some kind of a mental block and I’ve quit within days or weeks afterwards.
+The moment I’ve told someone (usually a friend) about how I’m doing this or that, I’ve quit within days or weeks afterwards.
 It likely becomes another demand: now that someone expects me to do this, I can’t do it anymore.
-It’s the complete opposite of the expected and typical reaction.
+It’s the complete opposite of the typical reaction.

-For me it seems to be safe to only say vague things (like “I’m trying to have a healthier lifestyle again”) because specifics is where the brain gets suspicious about something not just being an option, but a must.
+For me it seems to be safe to only say vague things (like “I’m trying to have a healthier lifestyle”) because specifics appear to make my brain suspicious about something not just being an option, but a must.

 Tracking everything